elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

     - What applications should run inside its containers.
     - Which volumes should be mounted.
-    - The pod’s labels and selectors.
+    - The pod's labels and selectors.

   * StatefulSet ensures that the desired number of Pods are running and are available at all times